zeta1999/renoir42/_posts/2019-6-7-CheckingTensorDimsInIDE.md

 ---
 layout: post
 mathjax: true
-title: Incomplete Post, Some ways to check tensor size in IDE. post 1: python
+title: Incomplete Post, Some ways to check tensor size in IDE
 ---
+Nota bene: tis is only a proof of concept at this stage.

 If you ever try to play around with one of the tensorflow, pytorch/libtorch you will without any doubt find tracking tensor dimensions a pain in the... neck.